ewelot/airtools/doc/manual-en.md

 hardware, VirtualBox version and guest operating system where the virtual machine is not rebooting but showing a black screen for infinite time.
 In this case you must manually close the virtual machine window and select “Shutdown VM”.
-In the VirtualBox Manager check that the ISO file is removed from the virtual CDROM drive and start the virtual machine again.
+In the VirtualBox Manager, check that the ISO file is removed from the virtual CDROM drive and start the virtual machine again.

 The virtual machine (in virtualbox jargon the “guest” system) will now boot the installed Linux OS from the virtual disk and automatically logs in to the Xubuntu Linux desktop.
-Please note the different sections of the VirtualBox guest application window: the virtual machine’s menu bar at the top, a status bar at the bottom and the virtual screen of the Linux Desktop in between.
+Please note the different sections of the VirtualBox guest application window: the VirtualBox guest machine’s menu bar at the top, a status bar at the bottom and the virtual screen of the Linux Desktop in between.

 After booting into the virtual Xubuntu Linux desktop you might be faced by a message window stating “Incomplete Language Support”.
-It is save to skip the update until later as it is not required by the AIRTOOLS software.
+It is save to skip the update until later as it is not required by the AIRTOOLS software installation.

 Similarly the “Software Updater” might pop up at any time with the information about available updates of currently installed packages.
-Again, those updates are not required right now.
+Again, those updates are not required right now but should be completed after the AIRTOOLS installation.

 ![Xubuntu Linux (with AIRTOOLS) running in VirtualBox](images/xubuntu-vm-annotated.png "Xubuntu")